oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 == Changelog ==

 >= Note : we have removed the Line Separator, Dropcaps, Youtube & Vimeo video, Boxesframes, Horizontal Rule, Testimonial, Section Heading, Social, Lead,Page Header, Highlights shortcodes as these are PRO version features, which were committed to free version by mistake. =

+= 4.5.0 =

+* [Update] Now language support is there.

+= 4.4.6 =

+* [Update] Now support the style option for table shortcode.
+* [Fixes] Removed the <br /> tag from tabs.

+= 4.4.5 =

+* [Update] Fixed the widget constructor method for WP 4.3.

+= 4.4.4 =

+* [Update] Option to add the "rel" attribute for links in button.

+= 4.4.3 =

+* [Update] Implemented the EBS Session setting to set either you want to use the EBS Session management functionality or not.
+It will help you in case EBS Session create any issue as few users facing this issue.

+= 4.4.2 =

+* [Fixes] Now close session only if session is started by EBS plugin, to remove conflict with other plugins session.

+= 4.4.1 =

+* [Fixes] Resolved the undefined function issue in dynamic css.

+= 4.4.0 =

+* [Fixes] Session issue patch provided by Vloo.

 = 4.3.9 =